Download

 Drawing Software

-You can draw with any program you like.
+If your design is made up entirely of lines, which may be cut out or engraved on the surface, you will need to use a vector drawing program.
 CorelDraw is popular with makers for lasers and other CNC machines, but it’s expensive and only for Windows.
+Adobe Illustrator is similar but different, and perhaps less appropriate for some kinds of laser jobs.
+Affinity Designer is a direct competitor for Illustrator, at a lower price and with no subscription.
 Inkscape is a good vector graphics drawing program that’s free, and it’s available for Windows, Mac OS X, and Linux.
+Pick whatever program works for you, even if not mentioned here.

-If you want to work with photo engraving, you can work directly from an image file in XPS, BMP, JPEG, PNG, or TIFF formats, but you’ll probably need some photo editing software.
+If you want to work with photo engraving, you can work directly from an image file in BMP, JPEG, PNG, TIFF, and most other common formats, but you’ll probably need some photo editing software.
 Photoshop is great if you’re already using it, but expensive and notoriously difficult to become proficient with.
-There are lots of alternatives.
+There are lots of alternatives, including Affinity Photo (lower price, no subscription).
 Take a look at Paint.NET or the GIMP, both of which are free.

-If you need to cut parts for a three-dimensional design, you might want to use a 3D CAD program to design them, then export them in a 2D format CorelDraw can understand.
+If you need to cut parts for a three-dimensional design, you might want to use a 3D CAD program to design them, then export them in a 2D format your regular drawing program can understand.
 If you aren’t already experienced with a 3D CAD program, try out OnShape (fully online, runs in the browser) or Fusion 360 (Mac or PC).
-Both programs are incredibly full featured and free for individuals.
+Both programs are incredibly full featured and free (with limitations) for individuals doing non-commercial projects.
 It’s a golden age.

 Leave a Reply